MyArtGallery

 Griffith Studio Space and Expanded Belconnen Presence

-Both venues are equipped to support serious artistic practice.
-The facilities accommodate various media and techniques, from oil and watercolour painting to printmaking and life drawing with models conducted under an established code of conduct.
-Members benefit from professional studio environments where they can work alongside other committed artists, creating an atmosphere of mutual encouragement and shared artistic purpose.
-Whether visiting the Griffith flagship location or the Belconnen expansion, members and visitors encounter working artists at all levels engaged in the daily practice of their craft.
+Both studios are set up for serious practice.
+The spaces handle various media and techniques, from oil and watercolour painting through to printmaking and life drawing with models, which run under a formal code of conduct.
+Members work in professional studio settings alongside other committed artists, which builds a real sense of shared purpose.
+You'll find working artists at all levels at either location, doing their work day to day.

 Membership, Support and Getting Started